I know your secret.

 You’ll find many jobs for translating popular languages like French or Spanish into English.

-However, some of the highest paying translation jobs are for much more difficult languages such as: Asian, Arabic, Russian, Korean, and Middle Eastern.
+However, some of the highest paying jobs in translation are for much more difficult languages such as: Asian, Arabic, Russian, Korean, and Middle Eastern.

 Since you’ll be working from home as a translator, you won’t need any specific education.
 That only matters if you apply to jobs where it’s a requirement.